RevenueCat/revenuecat-docs/docs_source/🛠 Tools/experiments-v1/experiments-overview-v1.md

   "title": "How does it work?"
 }
 [/block]
 After configuring the two Offerings you want and adding them to an Experiment, RevenueCat will randomly assign users to a cohort where they will only see one of the two Offerings.
 Everything is done server-side, so no changes to your app are required if you're already displaying the `current` offering in your app!
 If you need help making your paywall more dynamic, see [Displaying Products](doc:displaying-products).
-The [Swift sample app](https://github.com/RevenueCat/purchases-ios/tree/master/Examples/SwiftExample) has an example of a dynamic paywall that is Experiments-ready.
+The [Swift sample app](https://github.com/RevenueCat/purchases-ios/tree/main/Examples) has an example of a [dynamic paywall](https://github.com/RevenueCat/purchases-ios/blob/main/Examples/MagicWeather/MagicWeather/Sources/Controllers/PaywallViewController.swift) that is Experiments-ready.
+Dynamic paywall examples in other languages can be found within our other [sample apps](https://www.revenuecat.com/docs/sample-apps) as well.
 [block:callout]
 {
   "type": "info",